plinioprado/ctr1-django/README.md

 python manage.py runserver
 ```

+## Authentication

+Basic Auth implemented then commented out in setings.py and the views.

+Running with Browser when enabled:

 The first request should be http://localhost:8000/admin/ to login with a Django page.
     For this demo, login is "admin" and pass "12345"
 The next ones will be to the application endpoints
 To logout, request again http://localhost:8000/admin/ and click logout

+Running with Postman when enabled:

+In Authorization, select Aasic Auth, fill Username and Password

 ## Endpoints